UBCO-COSC499-Summer-2024/team-1-capstone-gradefalcon/docs/weekly_logs/Personal Logs/Bennett.md

 </table>

 ### Cycle Goal Review (Reflection: what went well, what was done, what didn't; Retrospective: how is the process going and why?)
-  * Did not put in as many hours as I typically do, but i got done what my group asked me to get done
+  * Did not put in as many hours as I typically do, but i got done what my group asked me to get done.
+That being to add a delete exam feature, and fix bugs that broke features presented last friday.
 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
   * Going to fix one more visual bug, wednessday focus on final report, thursday preperation for final presentation, friday after presentation is for any last additions